JanneMattila/azure-firewall-and-network-testing/workloads/private-aks/README.md

 ## Azure AD endpoint allowed

-Here is example error message if require connectivity is not configured:
+Here is example error message if required connectivity is not configured:

 ```
 ERROR: No matches in graph database for '2462d71f-4662-4db3-aabd-4290431551ed'